Brandon Crawford Player Props: Giants vs. Cubs

 Brandon Crawford At The Plate

-- Crawford is hitting .195 with six doubles, four home runs and 14 walks.
+- Crawford has seven doubles, four home runs and 14 walks while hitting .197.

+- Crawford has reached base via a hit in 18 games this year (of 36 played), and had multiple hits in three of those games.

-- Crawford has had at least one RBI in 28.6% of his games this year (10 of 35), with two or more RBI three times (8.6%).
-He has also accounted for three or more of his team's runs in two contests.
+- Crawford has driven in a run in 10 games this year (27.8%), including three games with more than one RBI (8.3%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.